nlgranger/SeqTools/docs/tutorial.rst

 To finally compute all the values from a sequence, :func:`prefetch` provides an wrapper backed by multiple workers to compute the values more quickly.

-To see the library in practice, you can see how to write a multiprocessing capable minibatch iterator written in just 8 lines :ref:`in this example
+To see the library in practice, you can see how to :ref:`build, debug and run a transformation pipeline <Building and running a preprocessing pipeline>` over and image dataset, write a multiprocessing capable :ref:`minibatch iterator
-<minibatch iterator>`.
+<Fast minibatch sampling>`

 The library is quite small for now, how about giving a quick glance at the :ref:`API Reference`?